 In the growing pressure from government to “do more with less,” it is unfortunately true that the way that many schools and communities are doing this is to cut out the programs that they deem as not being essential.
 This often means that many childhood experiences will be lost as well.
 Field trips to see the capital, to perhaps stand for the first time inside a museum, or to attend their first play or concert, would be lost without many fundraising programs.
 On top of that art programs at the schools themselves, like music, theater and visual arts, are often the first area where cuts are made.

 This has a much greater impact on society than one might realize at the time.
-For example, it’s been tested and proven many times, that children who receive music instruction score higher in math classes.
-This means that art clearly supports other areas of learning.
+For example, it’s been tested and proven many times, that children who receive music instruction have better academic skills than children who don’t.
 And what about the sense of accomplishment and raised self esteem that being creative can bring?

 Fundraising is one aspect of engaging children in civic minded activities from a young age.
 It creates awareness in a young person that they are part of a community, and that this position entails a certain amount of responsibility and also self empowerment.
 When they are raising funds for other segments of society, it teaches them to appreciate what they have and to understand that they have the ability, even from a young age, to help others.